 - a.
 Enrollees will have an annual budget of at least \$500 for "first dollar coverage" to pay for preventive services.
 Enrollees may not be required to pay any cost sharing for the first \$500 of preventive services in any coverage year.
 The first \$500 in preventive care service will not count against the \$1,100 annual deductible and will not be accessed using the enrollee's POWER Account card.
 Preventive services in excess of the "first dollar coverage," are covered, but are subject to the deductible. - b.
 For coverage terms beginning the first year of the demonstration, each enrollee is required to receive an annual physical by the end of their 12-month eligibility period.
-For subsequent years of the demonstration, each enrollee will be required to access the appropriate preventive services (defined as care that is provided to an individual to prevent disease, diagnose disease, or promote good health) for their specific age and gender as described in paragraph 31(c) below.
-These requirements are for purposes of the carry-forward of POWER Account funds described in paragraph 42(c). - c.
-As part of the first Quarterly Progress Report (as required under paragraph 52), the state will submit a list of the services (including services codes) that are considered to be preventive services that can be provided from the \$500 of "first dollar coverage," and a definition of the preventive services that enrollees must receive in order to qualify for the full carry-forward of POWER Account funds described in paragraph 23(c).
+For subsequent years of the demonstration, each enrollee will be required to access the appropriate preventive services (defined as care that is provided to an individual to prevent disease, diagnose disease, or promote good health) for their specific age and gender as described in subparagraph (c) below.
+These requirements are for purposes of the carry-forward of POWER Account funds described in paragraph 41(c). - c.
+As part of the first Quarterly Progress Report (as required under paragraph 51), the state will submit a list of the services (including services codes) that are considered to be preventive services that can be provided from the \$500 of "first dollar coverage," and a definition of the preventive services that enrollees must receive in order to qualify for the full carry-forward of POWER Account funds described in paragraph 41(c).
 Any changes to these must be reported by the state in a subsequent Quarterly Progress Report.
-The current preventive services requirements to receive full carry-forward of POWER Account funds must be posted promptly to FSSA's public Web site.
+The current preventive services requirements to receive full carry-forward of POWER Account funds must be posted promptly to FSSA's public Web site. - 31.
+Annual and Lifetime Benefit Limits.
+The benefits available under HIP are limited to \$300,000 annually and \$1 million over a lifetime.

-- 32. Annual and Lifetime Benefit Limits.
-The benefits available under HIP are limited to \$300,000 annually and \$1 million over a lifetime. - a.
-If during a coverage term, an enrollee exceeds the annual benefit limit of \$300,000, the enrollee will remain enrolled in the MCO or ESP and must continue to make POWER Account contributions; however, the enrollee will not have access to covered services.
+- a.
+If during a coverage term, an enrollee exceeds the annual benefit limit of \$300,000, the enrollee will remain enrolled in the MCO and must continue to make POWER Account contributions; however, the enrollee will not have access to covered services.
 After redetermination and at the beginning of a new coverage term, the enrollee will have reinstated access to covered services. - b.
-If an enrollee exceeds the lifetime benefit limit of \$1 million, the enrollee will be disenrolled from HIP following the procedures specified in paragraph 45(c).
-If enrollees exceed \$200,000 in benefits in a year or \$900,000 in benefits in a lifetime, they must be informed that they may apply for Medicaid, Medicaid for Employees with Disabilities (M.E.D.
-Works), and/or ICHIA, the state's high risk pool.
-Notices must be provided to ensure the enrollee has a reasonable time to provide the necessary documentation.
+If an enrollee exceeds the lifetime benefit limit of \$1 million, the enrollee will be disenrolled from HIP. - i.
+If enrollees exceed \$200,000 in benefits in a year or \$900,000 in benefits in a lifetime, they must be informed that they may apply for Medicaid or Medicaid for Employees with Disabilities (M.E.D.
+Works).
+Notices must be provided to ensure the enrollee has a reasonable time to provide the necessary documentation. - ii.
+Before disenrolling the enrollee from HIP, the MCO must provide written notice to the enrollee.
+The notice must explain that the enrollee has reached the lifetime benefit limit.